salrashid123/cert_bound_sts_server/README.md

 This is problem since the STS server needs to know about the client cert for all this to work anyway.
 [Issue#5099](https://github.com/grpc/grpc-go/issues/5099)

-For now, i've just left the code in as-is even though its not working
+For now, i've just forked the pending PR above into `"github.com/salrashid123/sts_server/sts"` which supports the custom `HTTPClient`

 ```bash
 echo -n iamtheeggman > /tmp/cred.txt